thd-research/calf-rl-mobile-robot/README.md

 ## CALF

-Robot always targets the goal with CALF controllers.
-These 2 figure are top 20 and top 10 runs having lowest accumulated cost.
+The robot always targets the goal with CALF controllers.
+These 2 figures are the top 20 and top 10 runs with the lowest accumulated cost.

 <div align="center">
 <img src="media/report_CALF_top20_trajectory.svg" width="382"/> <img src="media/report_CALF_trajectory.svg" width="382"/>